 Microdose | 1-5 mg THC

 A microdose is considered to be a sub-perceptual dose.
 Even for those unfamiliar with cannabis edibles, a few milligrams may go unnoticed.
 Yet, for some people, 5 mg is the perfect amount to feel just a bit different than sober but not inebriated.
-This is a great place to start if you have never tried weed edibles.
+This is a great place to start if you have never tried cannabis edibles.

 Mild Dose | 5-10 mg THC